 Instruct the editor to insert the normative statement at the end of paragraph P241L56.

 ... with a correction factor to account for the change in sampling clock frequency.
+The CSD delay values shall be multiplied by the corresponding correction values for the 6, 7, and 8 MHz channels, respectively.